Coset Sum: an alternative to the tensor product in wavelet construction: Summary and outlook

 The fast tensor product wavelet algorithm has linear complexity, but the constant in the complexity bound increases as the spatial dimension increases.
 On the other hand, the constant in the (linear) complexity bound for the fast coset sum wavelet algorithm is independent of the dimension.
 Thus, when the spatial dimension is high, the coset sum wavelet algorithm can be {\it faster} than the tensor product wavelet algorithm.

 Coset sum is not necessarily the only alternative to the tensor product.
-Rather, its existence with desirable features suggests that it may be worthwhile to develop and practice alternative methods to the tensor product for constructing multivariate wavelet systems.
+Rather, despite of its limitations in processing images, its existence with desirable features suggests that it may be worthwhile to develop and practice alternative methods to the tensor product for constructing multivariate wavelet systems.